 - In January 2013, the ACS data were updated from 2006-10 to 2007-11.

 - In May 2012, new data from the 2006-10 ACS on civilian veterans were added to the Atlas.

 - In May 2012, employment and unemployment data were updated to 2011.

 - In April 2012, new data from the 2006-10 ACS were added, including indicators on population, education, income, and other demographic variables.

 ERS promotes the well-being of rural America through research and analysis to better understand the economic, demographic, environmental, and social forces affecting rural regions and communities.
 In collaboration with other USDA agencies, ERS research helps provide rural residents and community and business leaders with the knowledge and skills to help their communities thrive in the global economy.

 The objectives of the Atlas are:

-- To provide a spatial interpretation of county-level, economic and social conditions along four dimensions: people, jobs, agriculture, and county classifications.
+- To provide a spatial interpretation of county-level, economic and social conditions along four dimensions: people, jobs, income, and county classifications.

 - To highlight the value of the U.S. Census Bureau's American Community Survey as a new source of county data and to bring together data from several different Federal sources.

 - To allow the use of socioeconomic indicators jointly with ERS county typologies to better understand the diverse opportunities and challenges facing rural regions and communities.